If you don’t have all the time in the world.

 Here is the central square of the palace that was made to celebrate the emperor as the living son of Jupiter.
-He would appear under the central part of the square, others would either kneel down and kiss the hem of his cloak, or fall to the ground.
-Peristyle is now the perfect venue for theaters, performing arts.
-Pope John Paul II famously said regarding this place, “Dear God, how many feet have stepped through here.”
+He would appear under the central part of the square and others would either kneel down and kiss the hem of his cloak or fall to the ground.
+Peristyle is now the perfect venue for theaters and the performing arts.
+Pope John Paul II famously said, regarding this place, “Dear God, how many feet have stepped through here.”

 4. Temple of Jupiter